Case of coronavirus being tested in Arkansas

 LITTLE ROCK, Ark.
-(KNWA) — The Arkansas Department of Health is testing one person for coronavirus in Arkansas.
+(KFTA) — The Arkansas Department of Health is testing one person for coronavirus in Arkansas.

 They would not say where the person with the possible virus is but confirmed they are testing one person.